 That’s it!
 Now go out, hunt down some apples, and try making your own homemade applesauce!

-If you have any questions, please comment below and I’ll do my best to answer!
+If you have any questions about making applesauce, please comment below and I’ll do my best to answer!